Personal Value • Identity • Agency • Empowerment • Finding a Job

 Episode Nine - When Hard Work Stops Working

 You can lift it.
 But should you?
 This episode explores the hidden cost of capability—how strength, hustle, and good intentions can trap us in outdated versions of success.
-Featuring utopian French socialists, Romanian dictators, and one very tired admissions officer, we look at the shift from doing the work… to defining the work.
+Featuring utopian French socialists Etienne Cabet, Romanian dictator Nicolae Ceaușescu, and one very tired admissions officer, we look at the shift from doing the work… to defining the work.

 Episode Eight - Here for a Good Time, Not a Long Time